inetdigital/wheel-of-fortune-quiz-app/content/questions/map-question_field-what-was-the-previous-name-of-ho-chi-min-city-answer_field-saigon-relation-geography.md

 ---
-question_field: What was the previous name of Ho Chi Min City?
+question_field: What was the previous name of Ho Chi Minh City?
 answer_field: Saigon
 relation: Geography
 ---